The following list defines key words as they are used in these Rules.

 11. TECHNICAL ADVISERS

-At the request of the arbitrator, BBB will make every effort to obtain a neutral technical adviser to inspect the goods involved in the dispute.
+At the request of the arbitrator, BBB will make every effort to obtain a neutral technical adviser to inspect the product involved or the service performed.

 12. HEARING NOTICE